ousia/blog-ousia/0005-sha512-context.md

 "Extreme Tables: \ConTeXt\ MkIV";"xtables-mkiv.pdf"
 ```

+### ConTeXt Source

-And you embed them in PDF document, using the following ConTeXt source:
+You may embed them in PDF document, using the following ConTeXt source:

 ``` tex
 {% raw %}\enabledirectives[backend.date=no]